glee-uk/virtualcampfire/README.md

 ```
 lyrics/<Song Title>.html
 ```
 All versions of a song have only one lyrics file.
-This maybe  weakness.
+This maybe a weakness. lyrics/Example.html is the template.

 # Song Data
 Apart from the song file name and some meta data in the mp3 files themselves we have a Google sheet